Stigma and discrimination experienced by people who inject drugs: Tracks Enhanced Surveillance System

 Data source

 Tracks is a surveillanceFootnote 1 system led by the Public Health Agency of Canada (PHAC).
 Tracks collects both behavioral and biological data.
-It assesses the prevalence of STBBI among key populations.
-It also assesses related behaviors and structural factors, such as racism, incarceration, or housing, that may correlate with a risk of STBBI.
+It also assesses related behaviors and structural factors, such as racism, incarceration, or housing, that may correlate with susceptibility to acquisition of STBBI.
 Key populations are surveyed in participating sites across Canada.
 Tracks surveys are:

-This data blog presents early results from Phase 5 of the Tracks survey among people who inject drugs.
-Phase 5 of this survey began in December 2023.
-It will continue until early 2025.
-A total of 13 sites are participating in this phase from across 7 provinces and 1 territory (British Columbia, Alberta, Saskatchewan, Ontario, Quebec, New Brunswick, Newfoundland, Yukon).
+This data blog presents results from Phase 5 of the Tracks survey among people who inject drugs.
+Phase 5 began in December 2023 and concluded in May 2025.
+A total of 13 sites participated in this phase across 7 provinces and 1 territory (British Columbia, Alberta, Saskatchewan, Ontario, Quebec, New Brunswick, Newfoundland, Yukon).

-The Phase 5 survey among people who inject drugs included anyone 16 years or older who injected drugs in the past 6 months.
-So far, 1,173 people from 7 sites across Canada have participated.
-This blog uses preliminary findings from these sites (December 2023 to September 2024).
-A final report will be written when data collection in the remaining sites is complete.
+The Phase 5 survey among people who inject drugs included 2,235 participants who were 16 years or older and who injected drugs in the previous 6 months.
+A final report of the full findings will be published, and a link to the report will be added once it is published.

 Table 1.
-Sociodemographics of participants in the Tracks survey of people who inject drugs in Canada, Phase 5, 2024
+Sociodemographic characteristics and social determinants of health of participants in the Tracks survey of people who inject drugs in Canada, Phase 5, 2023-2025

-All survey participants reported injecting drugs and 96.5% (n=1,119) also reported using substances (excluding alcohol) through non-injection methods.
+Almost all survey participants (97.4%; n=2,141) also reported using substances through non-injection methods.
 Examples of non-injection methods include:

 Methamphetamine and fentanyl were the most common drugs used by injection and non-injection methods.
-It is important to note that participants may use more than 1 substance at the same time.
+It is important to note that participants may use more than one substance at the same time.

 Note